paritytech/chainspecs/wococo/parachain/bridge-hub/README.md

 or [download](https://storage.googleapis.com/parity-testnet-odd-releases/bridge-hub-cumulus/0930/polkadot-parachain) if binary is still available

-3. Generate the non-raw chainspec from the Cumulus repo ./polkadot-parachain build-spec --chain bridge-hub-rococo > chainspec.json
+3. Generate the non-raw chainspec from the Cumulus repo ./polkadot-parachain build-spec --chain bridge-hub-wococo > chainspec.json